-- Sarah loves Shakespeare and Poe, so we watched movies and plays featuring their works, as well as some Robert Louis Stevenson and H.G.
+- Ashar loves Shakespeare and Poe, so we watched movies and plays featuring their works, as well as some Robert Louis Stevenson and H.G.
 Wells adaptations.

 - This got her interested in the books behind the performances, so we picked up copies of those and she read some or all of them, or we read them together.

 - Somehow, she got totally into Dante’s Inferno and started reading that on her own.
 That sucker is denser than I remember from reading it in college!
 We dug into it together, including some pretty heavy online research.

 Course description: Detailed study of the history, literary devices and content of Shakespeare’s works